 This machine will be the ideal choice for the vast majority of home gym owners.
 It’s super affordable but still amazing quality compared to cheaper options.

-Extremely affordable – at just under $1k this piece of kit is remarkable value for money.
+- Extremely affordable – at around $1k this piece of kit is remarkable value for money.

 Rogue’s Rhino is widely considered the bee’s knees of belt squat machines because of its superior cable design, amazingly user friendly experience, and affordable price point.

 Not only is the Rogue Rhino the best belt squat machine for home gyms, but it’s also an extremely affordable choice for any commercial gym.

 When it comes to belt squat machines, you’ve got 3 different types: lever, cable, and free weight.

 Why Cable Belt Squat Machines Are Superior